What is the Role of an Audio Recording Engineer? | Recording Engineer

 What Does an Audio Engineer Do

-When you think of an audio producer, your mind may take you to an image of a slick producer sitting on the one side of the glass in a studio with a famous musician on the other.
+When you think of an audio producer, your mind may take you to an image of a slick music producer sitting on one side of the glass in a studio with a famous musician on the other.

 Table Of Contents